Quick Links to Info Below

 If your student is not homeschooled, then please be careful when filling out the web resources page.
 Instead of entering the actual password, I would fill in a hint for that password.
 This way, if they misplace their planner, then you don’t have to worry about someone getting a hold of their internet information.

-Well, readers, I hope you enjoy this freebie.
-If you have any questions or comments about this planner, feel free to leave them below in the comment section.
+I hope that your student(s) finds their planners helpful as they get through this school year.
+If you have any questions or comments about any of these planners, feel free to leave them in the comments section below.